Calling all Cal State LA Students – Create a Video to Get the Vote Out!

 The American Communities Program at Cal State LA has launched a contest open to current Cal State LA students to encourage people to vote in the November 2020 election.
 The videos can be submitted by an individual student or as part of a group.
 Please use the guidelines below to come up with a concept and then write and record a 30-second to 2-minute video.

 Create and submit a video that in some way expresses the importance of voting in November.
 Explain why voting matters in a short (30 seconds to 2 minutes) video, designed for a platform such as YouTube, that uses entertainment, emotion, creativity, and/or humor.
 Videos that endorse a specific political party or candidate will not be accepted.
 However, videos may address specific issues relevant to you and our campus community.
 Videos that target groups that historically vote in lower numbers are especially encouraged.
-(On groups with lower voting rates, see these resources: link and link).
-Videos that explain California’s new system of same-day voter registration are also welcome (link here).
+(On groups with lower voting rates, see these resources: demographics and turn-out).
+Videos that explain California’s new system of same-day voter registration are also welcome (registration info here).

 Entries will be judged based on creativity, quality, originality, responsiveness to the task, and overall impact.

 - Be 30 seconds to 2 minutes in length;